CodeJunkies/Bartering/README.md

 - Yeoman for scaffolding
 - Parse.com for storage and REST API

+##PREREQUISITES
+- npm

+##HOW TO RUN THE APP LOCALLY
+- run 'npm install' from command line/terminal to install all the dependencies
+- run 'grunt serve' from command line/terminal to serve the app

 ##TODO

-- Add prerequisites
-- Add instructions on how to serve the website
+- add documentation for the app